simon-ritchie/apysc/docstring_markdowns/apysc/_validation/geom_validation.md

 **[Raises]**

-- ValueError: If scpecified value's type is not Point2D.
+- ValueError: If a specified value's type is not Point2D.